Cook smarter

 Material Stainless steel blade, wood or plastic handle Flexible food-grade plastic

-Best for Cutting dough, scraping flat surfaces, portioning, transferring Scraping bowls clean, handling wet/sticky doughs, folding
+Best for Cutting dough, scraping flat surfaces, portioning Scraping bowls clean, handling wet/sticky doughs

-Edge Sharp enough to cut cleanly Rounded, will not cut
+Edge Sharp enough to cut cleanly Rounded, won't cut

 Durability Lasts a lifetime Wears out over years, cheap to replace